By Evan J. Cutts

 “I know that I am who I am, because of someone who loved me,” answered Dr. Cornell West.
 “And I am inspired daily, by Martin Luther King, Jr., John Coltrane, and Nina Simone, to name a few.”

-By this definition, and in the context of community, to imagine requires that we stay in deep, critical, and honest conversation with each other.
+By her definition, and in the context of community, to imagine requires that we stay in deep, critical, and honest conversation with each other.
+During the closing Q&A, speaker Brittany Ferrell posed a question for the entire audience to consider, one that remains with Rev. Griffiths Sekou and me today:

 “Who do you want to inspire to move their feet?
 To do the good work?”